 The security certificate that was used during the App-ID registration process shall also be used to ensure integrity and protect the completed application T&C import template in subsequent storage and transmission.

-The oneM2M App-ID Registry shall check the authenticity and integrity of the ASP T&C's by verifying the signature with the ASP public key certificate during App-ID Registration.
+The oneM2M App-ID Registry shall check the authenticity and integrity of the ASP T&Cs by verifying the signature with the ASP public key certificate during App-ID Registration.

 Each ASP or software vendor T&C completed shall be associated to the App-ID in the oneM2M App-ID Registry.